dfoxfranke/libaes_siv/README.md

 As a result of this scheme, on ELF platforms, the .so version will be the same as the release version.

-Version numbers indicate nothing about code stability or maturity.
+Version numbers indicate nothing about code quality or maturity.
 No code known or suspected to be less suitable for production use than previous releases will ever be tagged with a version number.